smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 Diagram: Class template contains class template: Partial member specialization
 ------------------------------------------------------------------------------

-We can partially specialize a member class template inside a class template:
+A member class template can have an explicit member specialization that is a partial specialization:

 .. code-block:: c++